How to write a proposal cover letter in 2026: Examples + free template

 If your proposal cover letter is not convincing enough, the reader might not read your entire proposal and choose a competitor.
 That’s why understanding the do’s and don’ts of proposal cover letter writing is crucial.

-In this blog, we’ll teach you how to structure and write a proposal cover letter, what makes a good and a bad proposal, and we even provide a free downloadable template for your firm to use.
+In this blog, you’ll learn how to structure and write a proposal cover letter, what makes a good proposal, and get a free downloadable template for your firm to use.

 A proposal cover letter is a letter that accompanies an RFP response or bid submission.
 Its primary purpose is to introduce the proposal, explain its relevance to the recipient, and persuade the reader of the value and credibility of what’s being offered.
 It sets the tone for the entire proposal, so make sure it’s well-crafted.